dfo-pacific-science/salmon-data-standards/templates/README.md

 ---

 ### **5. URL or URI of Variable Definition** (Recommended)
 - **What to Enter**: A link to a controlled vocabulary or ontology where the term is formally defined.
+Ideally a URI or IRI, but a URL is OK.
 - **Purpose**: Improves interoperability and alignment with established standards.
 - **How to Fill Out**:
   - If a definition exists in an ontology, provide the corresponding URL/URI.